ucr-hpcc/ucr-hpcc.github.io/content/en/News/alerts.md

 ### 1-Nov-2022: Network router repair

-* 9:00 PM - ITS is repairing a router in the Genomics Building.
-Unfortunately, the cluster will not be accessible (_e.g._ via ssh) until the work is completed.
-According to the networking staff the repair should be completed soon.
-Processes running on the cluster should not be affected.
+* 9:00 PM - ITS had to repair a router in the Genomics Building.
+After running into some problems they had to replace the router.
+Aroung 4:00 AM in the morning (Nov 2nd) they were able to establish network access to the Genomics Building again.
+Unfortunately, during that that time cluster was not accessible (_e.g._ via ssh).
+Processes running on the cluster were not be affected.

 ### 25-Jun-2021: Bigdata storage repaired